mikeonslow/elm-workshop/part1/README.md

 - [Dict](http://package.elm-lang.org/packages/elm-lang/core/latest/Dict)

 ##### List
-A `List` is used to store an iterable list of values where every value in a list must have the same type.
+A `List` is used to store an ordered iterable collection of values where every value in a list must have the same type.
 Lists are the most commonly used iterable data structure in Elm but they do have some limitations.
 One of the main limitations is that Lists are not indexed (unlike `Array` in Elm or `Array` in JavaScript) so you cannot get/update an element by index (`myArray[n]` in JavaScript).
 However, `List` implements many common functions like `filter`, `map` etc.